 The library helps ensure every child at local daycares is ready to read and succeed in school through daycare book deliveries, special daycare storytimes and other partnerships with local daycares.
 Learn more about daycare visits, storytimes and book deliveries.

 My First Library Card Program

 A library card opens a world of opportunity for children while giving them ownership of their library experience.
 Having their own card makes visiting the library and picking out books tons of fun too!
-The West Fargo Public Library's My First Library Card, visit the service desk at the library to fill out an application for your youngster.
+To obtain a My First Library Card, visit the service desk at the library to fill out an application for your youngster.
 Be sure to choose the My First Library Card design option when you fill out your application form.